buzzqw/TUS/OBSS/OBSSv2-eng.md

 Whenever a calamity happens, it is customary to say that *Cattalm has stomped his foot*.

+Cattalm is in no hurry: he lets calamity mature and chaos do the work for him.
+He is patient in preparing destruction, uncompromising in pursuing it, and suspicious of anyone who tries to remedy it.

 - **Symbol**: A giant wave overwhelming the coast
 - **Ability Score**: Strength
 - **Traits**: Cynical, Arrogant, Ambitious, Uncompromising, Dissolute, Suspicious, Patient